ksafranski/tetra/README.md

-The key is the username/login, the password is an SHA encrypted password string, type can be either `0` (administrative) or `1` (standard), and the `data` property is a schema-less object for storing and user information required.
+The key is the username/login, the password is an SHA encrypted password string, type can be either `0` (administrative) or `1` (standard), and the `data` property is a schema-less object for storing any additional user information required.

 **Administrative**: Has the ability to access all data, including users and schemas